 - Learn More About Rewards Cards

-The Bank of America Cash Rewards Credit Card pays cash back on everything, with bonus points in a category of your choosing.
+The Bank of America Cash Rewards credit card pays cash back on everything, with bonus rewards in a category of your choosing.

-Highlights: This rewards card pays 3% cash back on purchases made in your choice of category, whether it’s gas, online shopping, dining, travel, drug stores or home improvement and furnishings.
-You also get 2% cash back on grocery purchases and at wholesale clubs.
-And you get 1% cash back on everything else.
-With no annual fee and a promotional APR of 0%, this card allows the user to rack up points without penalty on the category of their choosing, as long as payments are made on time.
+Highlights: This rewards card pays 3% cash back on purchases made in your choice of category, whether it’s gas, online shopping, dining, travel, drugstores or home improvement and furnishings.
+You also get 2% cash back on grocery purchases and at wholesale clubs, and 1% cash back on everything else.
+With no annual fee and a promotional annual percentage rate of 0%, this card allows the user to rack up rewards without penalty in the category of their choice, as long as payments are made on time.